FamilySearch/gedcomx/specifications/date-format-specification.md

 `http://gedcomx.org/date-model/v1`

-For convenience, the GEDCOM X date model may be referred to as "GEDCOM X Date 1.0".
+For convenience, the GEDCOM X date format may be referred to as "GEDCOM X Date 1.0".
 This specification uses "GEDCOM X Date" internally.

 ## 1.2 Notational Conventions